Alexouwu/Alexouwu/README.md

-Hello 👋 everynyan 🐱 My name is Alejandro
+Hello 👋 everynyan 🐱
 =================================

 Software Engineer and Robotics enthusiast
 ------------------------------------------

 I have a real passion for programming, I started learning some basic C and continue learning modern C++, python3 and javascript.
 I have worked as a full stack developer using React and NodeJS and as a Robotics Software Engineer for instrumenting and programming an autonomous platform using ROS.
-Currently I'm working as a robotics software engineer, developing software for industrial grade ARMs (pretty amazing tbh).
+Currently I'm working as a robotics software engineer, developing software for industrial grade AMRs (pretty amazing tbh).

 I'm currently getting into the CS world, as a robotics software engineer I know how to code, but I'm getting head first into CS to gain more knowledge, expertise on how to write quality, readable and maintainable code.